ohnosequences/loquat/docs/parametric-input-output.md

 ```

 A cover method analogous to the current `processFiles` will take as input the set of input keys and files; from there it will parse both types and denotations and execute `process` above on them.
 This result is serialized to a set of labels and a map of files.

+### data mapping

+Here again we need to add *values* for input and output types.
+They need to be serialized and deserialized etc.